ArduPilot/ardupilot_wiki/common/source/docs/common-sensor-offset-compensation.rst

 Sensor Position Offset Compensation
 ===================================

-Copter-3.5 (and higher) includes compensation for sensor placement on the vehicle.
+ArduPilot includes compensation for sensor placement on the vehicle.
 This page clarifies what parameters can be set and how they should be set.

 .. note::